Frequently Asked Questions

 NSISP students can compete in 18 NSSAF sanctioned sports including:

 Skiing – Downhill

 Softball Slo- Pitch

 Students who have been in the NSISP one year may request an RCE change.
 A $400 application fee will be assessed to students who request RCE changes.
 Students must complete the “Change of RCE Request Form” for their request to be considered.
 The form will be evaluated by the NSISP Central Office and, if approved, the student will be placed in the next available RCE following the placement formula.

-Unfortunately the NSISP is no longer able to provide assistance for students to renew their study permits or visas under Bill C-35, a federal law.
-This Bill makes it illegal for anyone, other than an authorized representative to conduct business for a fee or other consideration at any stage of an immigration application.
-The NSISP has carefully selected two accredited local immigration consultants who students can contract to help them apply for these renewals while studying in Canada.
+The NSISP is not able to provide assistance for students to renew their study permits or visas under Bill C-35, a federal law.
+This Bill makes it illegal for anyone, other than an authorized representative, to conduct business for a fee or other consideration at any stage of an immigration application.
+The NSISP has carefully selected an accredited local immigration consultant who students can contract to help them apply for these renewals while studying in Canada.
 There is a fee for this service and you can find more information on this service by reading the NSISP Immigration Consultant Summary found on the NSISP Website.